AtPapadop/CC/README.md

 	```bash
 	CILK_NWORKERS=12 bin/cc_cilk --runs 3 --chunk-size 2048 data/com-LiveJournal.mtx
 	```
+- **Chunking tip**: As with the other kernels, `--chunk-size 1` means "no chunking" for Cilk as well, matching the runtime’s default static distribution.

 ### `bin/cc_pthreads_sweep`
 - **What**: Parameter sweep that records `(threads, chunk_size, average_seconds)` for Pthreads so you can build 3D performance surfaces.